 Have you ever done this for 90 minutes before?

-I have, and it wasn’t after that 2-0 home defeat by Everton last year.
-I was at the dentists getting my wisdom teeth out.
-It was an interesting experience.
-My top teeth aren’t too bad but my bottom teeth are starting to look a lot like this
+I have, and it wasn’t just because it was a quiet Sunday.
+I was at the dentist’s getting my wisdom teeth out.
+My top teeth aren’t too bad but my bottom teeth are starting to look a lot like this:

-‘You’re losing a bit of bone density in your jaw just above the mylohyoidin line,’ said the dentist.
+The Dentist was shaking her head and tutting: ‘You’re losing a bit of bone density in your jaw just above the mylohyoidin line,’ she said.

 ‘Wasn’t that on the telly in the seventies,’ I quipped hilariously.

-With a gob full of fingers it came out as ‘as at on e elly in e evenies’ which is obviously why she didn’t split her sides with laughter.
+I didn’t actually say that because I had a gob full of fingers.
+What I really said was: ‘as a on e elly in e ehenies’ which is obviously why she didn’t split her sides with laughter.

-‘That’s what’s holding your molars in place,’ she said.
+‘That’s what’s holding your molars in place,’ she said, informatively.

 ‘Oay, o a’ll….’ let’s assume from now on she’s removed her fingers, ‘Okay, so I’ll drink more milk and eat more cheese,’ I said, ‘bit of extra calcium will have that sorted.’